-How about you’d like to show appreciation for your family and take the pressure off some of the household work.
+How about you show appreciation for your family and take the pressure off some of the household work?
 How can you make this a SMART goal?

 I will cook dinner for my family every Wednesday night between 5-7pm.
 I will plan exactly what I’ll be cooking on the Friday before so I can make sure we have all the ingredients.

-Now it’s your turn! think about some of the SMART goals that you’d like to form for the new year, and write them down so you don’t forget.
+Now it’s your turn! think about some of the SMART goals you’d like to form for the new year, and write them down, so you don’t forget.
 Remember to keep track of your progress so you can be on track.

 If you’re not so keen on setting smart goals, why not check out some new year’s resolution alternatives?